medic/cht-core/DEVELOPMENT.md

 ## Testing locally with devices

 Follow the steps below to use an Android device with a development build of your application.
-This process is relevant when running v3.5.0 or greater of the Core Framework since it relies on service workers, which requires a valid HTTPS certificate.
+This process is relevant when running v3.5.0 or greater of the Core Framework since it relies on service workers, which require a valid HTTPS certificate.
 Use `nginx-local-ip`, `ngrok` or `pagekite` to make your developer build accessible from your Android device by giving it a trusted URL.

 1. Start the api.
 This can be via docker, grunt, debug, horti, etc.
 2. Follow the instructions below to start `nginx-local-ip`, `ngrok` or `pagekite`